The games and original sites for each prior Spring Thing can be browsed here.

 Non-cash prizes go into a general pool that any entrant has a chance to win, and cash prizes are no longer awarded.

 What's unchanged?
-The is still for new, finished, and freely available works of interactive fiction.
+The Thing is still for new, finished, and freely available works of interactive fiction.
 Longer games are still welcomed, but not required.
 Authors must still submit an intent to enter in advance, and the festival will still be "open" for long enough to give people time to play and review the games.